-Efforts to Improve the Effectiveness of the Board of Directors discussions each year on "what our Board of Directors should be."
+We conduct an annual evaluation of the effectiveness of the Board of Directors.
+In addition to reviewing the progress of issues identified in the previous evaluation, the Board of Directors holds a series of discussions each year on "what our Board of Directors should be."
 We aim to further improve the effectiveness of the Board of Directors by identifying issues for the next term and continuously improving it.